Tablerase/Cloud1/WordPressDeploy/README.md

 Inventories allow you to define the managed nodes and their connection details.
 Ansible uses these inventories to know which nodes to target for configuration management.

+Playbooks are YAML files that define the tasks to be executed on the managed nodes.

 Roles are a way to organize playbooks and tasks into reusable components.
 They can be shared and reused across different projects.

 #### Example Inventory